-Abacus is a mineral exploration and development company engaged in the acquisition, exploration and development of mineral resource properties.
+Abacus is a mineral exploration and development company engaged in the acquisition, exploration, and development of mineral resource properties.
 The Company is a Tier One issuer that trades on the TSX Venture Exchange under the symbol AME.
 As at the date hereof, the Company holds a 49% interest in KGHM Ajax Mining Inc. ("KGHM Ajax") which holds a 100% interest in six copper-gold mineral resource properties in the former Afton-Ajax Mine Camp ("Ajax" or "the Project") near Kamloops, British Columbia.

 Activity of the Company is generally dependent on the sources of capital and access to funding in the capital markets.
-The Company has incurred significant operating losses over the past several fiscal years, has working capital of \$980,683 (December 31, 2010 - deficit of \$3,964,476), an accumulated deficit of \$52,657,071 (December 31, 2010 - \$52,546,193), limited resources and no source of operating cash flow.
-The Company's current working capital is not sufficient to meet its financial obligations and administrative overhead costs beyond 2011.
+The Company has incurred significant operating losses over the past several fiscal years, and as at September 30, 2011 has working capital of \$619,382 (December 31, 2010 - deficit of \$3,964,476), an accumulated deficit of \$53,162,690 (December 31, 2010 - \$52,546,193), limited resources and no source of operating cash flow.
+In addition, under an asset purchase agreement, during the fourth quarter of 2012 the Company may be required to make a \$5,000,000 cash payment - note 9.
 The ability of the Company to continue as a going concern is dependent upon the Company's ability to generate future profitable operations and receive continued financial support from its exploration partners and shareholders.
-Management is actively seeking to raise the necessary capital to meet its funding requirements.
+Management will be actively seeking to raise the necessary capital to meet its funding requirements upon completion of the bankable feasibility study ("BFS") which is expected to be completed prior to December 31, 2011 - refer to note 4 of the unaudited condensed interim financial statements.
 There can be no assurance that management's plan will be successful.

-In May 2010, the Company announced the signing of a significant strategic investment agreement (the "Agreement") with KGHM Polska Miedz SA ("KGHM") to form a joint venture to advance the Ajax copper-gold project through bankable feasibility study ("BFS") and into production.
+In May 2010, the Company announced the signing of a significant strategic investment agreement (the "Agreement") with KGHM Polska Miedz SA ("KGHM") to form a joint venture to advance the Ajax copper-gold project through the BFS and into production.
 KGHM is one of the world's largest copper and silver producers with annual production of over 500,000 tonnes of copper and 1,100 tonnes of silver.
+This transaction was overwhelmingly approved by the shareholders of Abacus at a special meeting of its shareholders held on June 22, 2010 and the parties executed the definitive joint-venture shareholders' agreement ("Joint-Venture Agreement") and ancillary agreements on October 12, 2010.
 The Agreement included the following investment highlights:

-- KGHM and the Company completed a \$4.5-million private placement involving the purchase of 15 million common shares (approximately 8.5 per cent of the shares issued and outstanding following the private placement) of Abacus at a price of \$0.30 per share. - Abacus incorporated a wholly-owned subsidiary, KGHM Ajax, and transferred all of its mineral property interests in the Ajax project fair valued at US\$35,549,020 to KGHM Ajax in exchange for 4,900 common shares of KGHM Ajax. - KGHM acquired a 51% interest in KGHM Ajax by investing US\$37,000,000 in cash in exchange for 5,100 common shares of KGHM Ajax at the closing of the transaction on October 12, 2010.
+- KGHM and the Company completed a \$4.5-million private placement involving the purchase of 15 million common shares (approximately 8.5 per cent of the shares issued and outstanding following the private placement) of Abacus at a price of \$0.30 per share. - Abacus incorporated a wholly-owned subsidiary, KGHM Ajax, and transferred all of its mineral property interests in the Ajax project fair valued at US \$35,549,020 to KGHM Ajax in exchange for 4,900 common shares of KGHM Ajax. - KGHM acquired a 51% interest in KGHM Ajax by investing US\$37,000,000 in cash in exchange for 5,100 common shares of KGHM Ajax at the closing of the transaction on October 12, 2010.
 These funds are to be allocated to: (a) completion of the BFS and certain other obligations; and (b) acquisition of additional land areas and exploration of other targets in the Ajax camp, in accordance with a jointly approved budget. - Abacus is the Operator of the Ajax project.
 KGHM has the option to become the Operator of the Ajax project, as described below.